General Education Learning Outcomes

 Identify, locate, evaluate, and effectively and responsibly use and share information for the problem at hand.

-Demonstrate competency and comfort in working with numerical data, create complex and refined arguments supported by quantitative evidence and clearly communicate those arguments in a variety of formats (suing words, tables, graphs, mathematical equations, etc.), as appropriate.
+Demonstrate competency and comfort in working with numerical data, create complex and refined arguments supported by quantitative evidence and clearly communicate those arguments in a variety of formats (using words, tables, graphs, mathematical equations, etc.), as appropriate.

 Civic and Global Leadership